-- 3) Funded private schools must complete and return the "AOP", to their respective Zone Services Branch or complete an electronic version through the Extranet by May 31.
-Information on this form initiates the first payment of the coming school year. - 4) All funded private schools must advise their respective Zone Services Branch within one week of any changes which occur in facility, society, or programs during the school year. - 5) Accredited private schools must send an updated list of teaching staff (based on teachers employed as of September 15) to their respective Zone Services Branch by September 19, including those who have been hired subsequent to May 31.
-Any changes to teaching staff after September 15, should be submitted to their respective Zone Services Branches within one week of any changes. - 6) Base Instruction funding is based on: - a) Student registration enrolments in grades 1 to 9 as of September 30 that is submitted to Information Services by October 5; - b) Course completion information for students in grades 10 to 12 as follows: - i) Student Information System for specific enrolment; - ii) Student Records System / Course Information Database System (CIDS) for course marks: - iii) Schools are required to maintain and retain for a period of 7 years, records of student attendance, final marks, course outlines, detail assessment records for student work in the course and records of course withdrawal for students in grades 10 to 12.
+- Funded accredited private schools must complete and return the "AOP", to their respective Zone Services Branch or complete an electronic version through the Extranet by May 31.
+Information on this form initiates the first payment of the coming school year. - 4.
+All funded accredited private schools must advise their respective Zone Services Branch within one week of any changes which occur in facility, society, or programs during the school year. - 5.
+Accredited private schools must send an updated list of teaching staff (based on teachers employed as of September 15) to their respective Zone Services branch by September 19, including those who have been hired subsequent to May 31.
+Any changes to teaching staff after September 15, should be submitted to their respective Zone Services Branches within one week of any changes. - 6.
+Base Instruction funding is based on: - a) student registration enrolments in Grades 1 to 9 as of September 30 that is submitted to Information services by October 5; - b) course completion information for students in Grades 10 to 12 as follows: - i) Student Information System for specific enrolment; - ii) Student Records System / Course Information Database System (CIDS) for course marks; - schools are required to maintain and retain for a period of 7 years, records of student attendance, final marks, course outlines, detail assessment records for student work in the course and records of course withdrawal for students in Grades 10 to 12. - c) student information on Form 05AE1.2b for students attending First Nations schools. - d) student information on Form 05AE1.2a for senior high students taking junior high courses.

-- c) Student information on Form 04AL1.2b for students attending First Nations schools. - d) Student information on Form 04AL1.2a for senior high students taking junior high courses. - 7) Base instruction funding for a funded private school is calculated as follows: - a) For grades 1 to 9, by multiplying the number of funded students enrolled on the count date by the Base Instruction rate; and - b) For grades 10 to 12, by multiplying the completed CEUs by the CEU rate, with a maximum of 60 CEUs per student per school year (Sept. to Aug.). - 8) Adjustments to enrolment data: - a) If an adjustment is required to the enrolment data reported to the Information Services Branch on September 30, school authorities must ensure that changes are made to their modification file. - Revised b) After receiving your first RACERS data, any modification required can be submitted using the "Add, Modify, Delete" form (Form 04AL1.2c) or submitted using the Funding Events System (FES) before the April 29 deadline. - New 9) Refer to Section 7.7 for additional information on Enrolment Counts and Conflicts.
+- 7. Base instruction funding for a funded accredited private school is calculated as follows: - a) for Grades 1 to 9, by multiplying the number of funded students enrolled on the count date by the base Instruction rate; and - b) for Grades 10 to 12, by multiplying the completed CEUs by the CEU rate, with a maximum of 60 CEUs per student per school year (Sept. to Aug.). - 8.
+Adjustments to enrolment data: - a) if an adjustment is required to the enrolment data reported to the Information Services Branch on September 30, school authorities must ensure that changes are made to their modification file; and - b) after receiving your January payment details or your first RACERS data, any modification required can be submitted using the "Add, Modify, Delete" form (Form 05AE1.2c) or submitted using the Funding Events System (FES) by the April 30 deadline. - Refer to Section 7.7 for additional information on Enrolment Counts and Conflicts.

-For grades 10 to 12, when a student transfers from one high school to another during a term in which a course is offered, the school authority that provided the majority of instructional minutes may request the funding from Alberta Learning.
+1. For Grades 10 to 12, when a student transfers from one high school to another during a term in which a course is offered, the school authority that provided the majority of instructional minutes may request the funding from Alberta Education.